sbinlondon/graphql-workshop/README.md

 # Workshop

-Georgia and Kate's graphql workshop for Fac 20.
+Georgia and Kate's graphql workshop for Fac 20 (with many thanks to @oliverjam for the [project structure](https://github.com/oliverjam/react-food-workshop)!)

 ## Project setup